UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/README.md

 ### First document in the lifecycle which is produced when the owner buys any amount of motorcycles to the distributor.

-From this document I extract the PDF embedded text and since it may have changes in the order of the information, I use Gemini as a sophisitcated parser and i constrain its repsonse to only output text that is in the input text.
+From this document I extract the PDF embedded text and since it may have changes in the order of the information, I use Gemini as a sophisitcated parser and I constrain its repsonse to only output text that is in the input text.
 Moreover I add a deterministic function to verfify the response.
-These measures make the probabilistic nature of LLMs not a risk for the process.
+These measures make the probabilistic nature of LLMs not a risk for Data Integrity.

 <div align="center">